 File Prep & Requirements:

 - Formatting: Use NO special formatting.
-Please use Times or Times New Roman, size 10 font, and 1-inch margins.
+Please use Times or Times New Roman, size 10 font, and 1-inch margins, submit in doc format.
 Use no footers or headers.

 - Graphics: All illustrations, charts, graphs, and photo images, including your own headshot for your bio, must be at least 300 dpi resolution; we cannot accept files that are 72 dpi.
 A guideline for a good physical size is roughly 3″ X 5″; this size enables us to enlarge or reduce the image as needed to fit.
 Please provide all image files as separate jpg or tiff files.
 Please do not embed any photos or illustrations within your Word document, as we will not be able to export them to proper print quality.